RalleyD/walking_with_DRLs/doc/rl-dissertation-report.md

 ### 2.6 Simulation Environments and Benchmarks

 The MuJoCo physics engine has become a standard for continuous control benchmarks in reinforcement learning research (Fujimoto et al., 2018; Chen et al., 2021).
 The Walker2d-v4 environment in particular, provides a challenging testbed for bipedal locomotion algorithms, requiring coordination of multiple joints while maintaining balance and forward progress.

+Bao et al. (2025) and Zhu et al. (2025), reinforce the widespread use of MuJoCo as a reliable means to train and evaluate reinforcement learning models; a comprehensive physics engine supporing robotics research and development.
+"Using full-order dynamics, which better represent the complex interactions robots face in the real world."
+(Bao et al. 2025).

+### 2.7 Algorithmic Challenges

+The fundamental challenges in value-based reinforcement learning stem from what Chen et al. (2021) has referenced, the "deadly triad" - the combination of function approximation, bootstrapping, and off-policy learning that can lead to divergent behavior.
+In actor-critic methods, function approximation errors compound through temporal difference learning, where "an estimate of the value function is updated using the estimate of a subsequent state," leading to an accumulation of error that can cause "arbitrarily bad states to be estimated as high value" (Fujimoto et al., 2018).
+This identifies the nature of boostrapping, learning directly from immediate experience (Stapelberg and Malan 2020) and directly contributes to overestimation bias.

+Overestimation bias, "suboptimal actions might be highly-rated by the suboptimal critic, reinforcing the suboptimal action", caused by noisy values which is inherent due to innacuracies of the estimators; where learning critics actively feedback on the value of the learning actors' actions.
+Fujimoto et al. (2018), demonstrates that these issues persist in continuous control, showing that even initially zero-mean errors can propagate through the Bellman equation to create consistent overestimation bias, with their experiments (shown in their figure, 1b) revealing value overestimations exceeding 400 units in Walker2d environments.

+Off-policy learning provides the potential to scale to more complex tasks by utilising exploration strategies, crtitic and target networks.
+However, this introduces training instability challenges related to high variance and slow convergence (Stapelberg and Malan 2020).
+Caused, but not limited to, target networks that remain too similar to the slow-changing policy, yielding little model improvement.
+If the policy estimates exhibit high variance, this contributes to unstable learning (Fujimoto et al. 2018).

+These challenges results in the actor and critic in a feedback cycle where overestimation ocurrs due to a poor policy, affecting poor critic value estimates, leading to inaccruate target networks (Fujimoto et al. 2018).

+### 2.8 Simulation to Real World Transfer

+Despite the widespread use and fidelity advancements to simulation environments, such as MuJoCo, Bao et al. (2025) note that "a significant gap persists, exacerbated by the complexity and unpredictability of physical environments," with most methods still requiring real-world fine-tuning rather than achieving the ideal of zero-shot transfer where policies trained purely in simulation can be deployed without modification.

 ## 3. Methodology